bugg-resources/bugg-cm4-firmware/README.md

 Finally add ``from sensors.YourNewSensor import YourNewSensor`` to ``sensors/__init__.py``

+## To-dos

+### Implement off times for the recording schedule.

+The configuration tool already allows users to pick specific hours of the day for recording, but this is not implemented yet in the firmware.
+Ideally the Pi would turn off or enter a low-power state during off times to conserve power.

+### Offline mode

+There is an offline mode in the firmware that means any attempts for connecting to the internet (updating time, uploading data) are skipped rather than just waiting for time outs.
+This is currently a hard flag, but should be loaded from the configuration file ideally.

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.